 Blueberry cobbler recipes abound, but this one is special — and that's thanks to the pinch of ground coriander in the filling.
 The tip comes from pastry guru Stella Parks, over at Serious Eats, who adds a touch of coriander to her blueberry muffins.
 After baking her version ourselves, we were hooked: The spice's citrusy, bright flavor actually enhances the flavor of the blueberries, making the fruit seem sweeter and, really, the best version of itself.
 You won't taste the coriander in this cobbler, but what you will taste is jam-packed blueberry flavor, which is exactly what anyone could ever want.

 Baked in a large pan for a party, or divided among individual ramekins so no one needs to share, this is sure to be a cobbler that will become a regular addition to your summer recipe rotation.

 The Ultimate Fresh Blueberry Cobbler

-or 5 cups fresh blueberries (24 ounces total), washed and dried well
+fresh blueberries (5 cups or 1 1/2 pounds), washed and dried well

 plus 3 tablespoons granulated sugar, divided